Ram-raid and burglaries force liquor store owner to sleep in shop

 Both Zheng and Chittibomma didn't want to blame police, acknowledging there was only so much they could do.

-However, the pair - along with other Sandringham businesses - were now in talks with a local private security outfit, Patrol Security Services, to establish regular patrols in the area.
+However, the pair - along with other Sandringham businesses - were now in talks with a local private security outfit, Patriot Security Services, to establish regular patrols in the area.

 "If police can't protect us, we should do something to protect ourselves," Zheng said.